stclib/STC/docs/csmap_api.md

     csmap_id_emplace_or_assign(&idnames, 110, "White");
     /* put a constructed mapped value into map: */ csmap_id_insert_or_assign(&idnames, 120, cstr_from_fmt("#%08x", col));
-    /* emplace inserts only when key does not exist: */ csmap_id_emplace(&idnames, 100, "Green");
+    /* emplace adds only when key does not exist: */ csmap_id_emplace(&idnames, 100, "Green");

     c_foreach (i, csmap_id, idnames)